 Notes.
 Columns (1) and (2) report group means corresponding to row variables.
 Column (3) reports the difference between columns (1) and (2) and reports a standard error in parentheses below the mean difference.
 Column (4) reports group means for the set of students enrolled in matched schools and thus consists of the control group in the empirical analysis.
 Column (5) reports the difference between columns (1) and (4), with a standard error in parentheses below the mean difference.
 Eighth-grade math and ELA scores correspond to CST scores before 2014 and to SBAC after 2014.
-English learner is defined to be one if a student is flagged as having any English learner status.
-Special education is defined to be one if a student has any special education status.
+English learner is defined to be one if a student has any special education status.
 Migrant is defined to be one if the student is flagged as having a birth country other than the United States; it is self-reported.
 Spanish at home is defined to be one if a family reports speaking Spanish at home as the primary language.
-Poverty is defined to be one if a student is enrolled in a Community Eligibility (CEP) school, and if they are not, it is defined to be one if the student is a free or reduced-price lunch student.
-Parents college + is defined to be one if at least one parent reports having earned a bachelor's degree or higher.
-All standard errors are robust and clustered at the school level. p < 10: p < .05: p < .01.
+Poverty is defined to be one if a student is a free or reduced-price lunch student.
+Parents college + is defined to be one if a tleast one parent reports having a abachlor's degree or higher.
+All standard errors are robust and clustered at the school level. p < .10. p < .05.